m925864540/Ecommerce/README.md

 ## Description
 - Ecommerce website build with Node.js and React.
 - Clone the repository.
-- Navigate to backend folder, type `npm install` to install dependencies, then type `npm run dev` to start the server app.
+- Navigate to backend folder, type `npm install` to install dependencies, then type `npm run dev` to start the server.
 - Navigate to frontend/app folder, type `npm install` to install dependencies, then type `npm start` to start the shop App.
 - Navigate to admin/app folder, type `npm install` to install dependencies, then type `npm start` to start the admin App.